igobb/Sportradar_task/README.md

 * Cors anywhere heroku app (https://cors-anywhere.herokuapp.com)

 ## Setup
-To run this project, turn on 'Allow CORS: Access-Control-Allow-Origin' extension and open this link:
+To run this project, turn on 'Allow CORS: Access-Control-Allow-Origin' extension and click this link:

 ⭐ <a href="https://igobb.github.io/Sportradar_task">Sportradar task</a> ⭐